acerbilab/pyvbmc/README.md

 # PyVBMC

-In this repository we will build the port of the VBMC algorithm to Python 3.x.
+This repository contains the port of the VBMC algorithm to Python 3.x.
-The original source is the [MATLAB repository](https://github.com/lacerbi/vbmc).
+The original source is the [MATLAB toolbox](https://github.com/lacerbi/vbmc).

 ## General coding conventions